 - ASIMO at Honda Welcome Plaza Aoyama (Tokyo)

 - Henn na Hotel (Nagasaki)

 - NAO at select Bank of Tokyo-Mitsubishi branches

-Are there any other great places in Japan to see cars, trains, robots and rockets on family vacations?
-How about some other sites to check out awesome technology in Japan on family vacations?
-Tell us about it in the comments below!
+Are there any other great places we should add to our Japan guide where you can see cars, trains, robots and rockets?
+How about some other sites to check out awesome technology in Japan?
+Tell us what you think about this Japan guide in the comments below!

 Like this Japan guide?
 Pin it for later!